-where we only write the terms relevant to the present discussion.
-Performing energy estimates for \eqref{eq F strat} implies schematically that $\dr\F\sim\dr\h$ while energy estimates for \eqref{eq h strat} give $\dr\h\sim \dr^2\F$.
-Therefore, there is an \textit{a priori} loss of derivatives in the coupling between \eqref{eq F strat} and \eqref{eq h strat}.
-Regaining this derivatives is the main analytical challenge of our work.
+where we simply write $\h$ instead of $\h_{L_0L_0}\dr^2_\theta g^{(1)}$.
+Performing energy estimates on \eqref{eq F strat} implies schematically that $\dr\F\sim\dr\h$ while the energy estimate for \eqref{eq h strat} gives $\dr\h\sim \dr^2\F$.
+Therefore, there is an \textit{a priori} loss of one derivative in the coupling between \eqref{eq F strat} and \eqref{eq h strat}.
+Regaining this derivative is the main analytical challenge of our work.